fbsamples/workplace-platform-samples/SupportScripts/Powershell/ChangeBulkLocale/README.md

    }
    ```

- * Export your users' profile data: As an admin, you can export profile data by going to the People Tab in the Admin Portal > ... > Export Employee information (with Insights).
+ * Export your users' profile data: As an admin, you can export profile data by going to the People Tab in the Admin Portal > ... > Export Employee information.

  * Add a `NewLocale` column in the XLSX file and fill it with the new email address for the users you would like to update profile data.